-Having indoor plants are caring for them is the most satisfying when the plants in our care are healthy and well.
+Having indoor plants, and caring for them is the most satisfying when the plants in our care are healthy and well.
 It sometimes happens that your beloved plants start to look dull and faded, in a way that the leaves change color.
 The reason for discoloration or dullness may differ and so will the solution.
 This article deals with the common causes of leaf discoloration and looks into how to make plants green again.

 How to make plants green again

-Both professional, as well as home gardeners, are aware that there is no one reason why plants lose their luster and color.
+Both professionals, as well as home gardeners, are aware that there is no one reason why plants lose their luster and color.
 If you look for a broad classification for the reason why leaves lose color they are

 - Nutrient deficiencies: nitrogen, sulfur, phosphorus, iron, manganese, oxygen (from waterlogging)